Popular belief has it that strength training is mostly for people who want to build muscles and strength.

 Cognition allows a person to interpret learned information by processing and integrating it with existing knowledge.
 “One research” has shown that resistance training enhances cognition by improving memory and executive functioning.

-Another 12 month long study on cognitive decline amongst seniors captured the benefit of resistance training in cognitive functions (4).
+Another 12-month long study on the cognitive decline amongst seniors captured the benefit of resistance training in cognitive functions (4).

 Their results show once-weekly or twice-weekly resistance training improved the executive function of selective attention and conflict resolution among senior women by 10-12 %.

 Strength training provides similar improvements in depression as antidepressant medications, reported the Centers for Disease Control and Prevention (5).